vranki/hemppa/README.md

 * !mumble                                 - Show info about the configured mumble server
 - !mumble (set|setserver) [host] ([port]) - Set the configured mumble server

+### Twitter

+Reads Twitter links from room, replaces domain with nitter, removes query parameters and posts link to room.

+#### Usage

+* !twitter enable     - enable converting twitter links to nitter links in this room (must be done as room admin)
+* !twitter disable    - disable converting twitter links to nitter links in this room (must be done as room admin)

 ## Bot setup

 * Create a Matrix user